fsharp/fsharp/README.md

     apt-get install fsharp

-See https://github.com/mono/linux-packaging-fsharp/, a downstream variant of this repo, where this package is actually made.
+See [the mono packaging repo](https://github.com/mono/linux-packaging-fsharp/), which is a downstream variant of this repo, where this package is actually made.

 * There is a tag for each upstream source tag
 * There is a tag for each "debianized" package